-Introduction to Sociology, SOC 100, 3 units Race, Class and Gender, SOC 200, 3 units Social Theory in Social Context, SOC 302, 3 credits Approaches to Social Research, SOC 310, or Field Research, SOC 311, 3 to 4 credits Statistics, SOC 314, 4 credits One course from SOC 340-359, Policy, Politics and Power, 3 credits One course from SOC 360-389, Social Structures and Institutions, 3 credits Senior Project Workshop, SOC 407, 0 credits Senior Integrative Seminar, SOC 408, 3 credits.
-Breadth Outside Major: this requirement can be met by any one of the following: a minor in any discipline, a second major in any discipline, or an additional 12 units above 300 in any discipline other than sociology.
+Introduction to Sociology, SOC 100, 3 credits The Sociological Imagination, SOC 200, 3 credits Social Theory in Social Context, SOC 302, 3 credits Approaches to Social Research, SOC 310, or Field Research, SOC 311, 3 to 4 credits Statistics, SOC 314, 3 credits One course from SOC 340-359, Policy, Politics and Power, 3 credits One course from SOC 360-389, Social Structures and Institutions, 3 credits Senior Project Workshop, SOC 407, 0-1 credit Senior Integrative Seminar, SOC 408, 3 credits.
+Breadth Outside Major: this requirement can be met by any one of the following: a minor in any discipline, a second major in any discipline, or an additional 12 credits above 300 in any discipline other than sociology.
 Highly recommended: At least one internship or practicum experience within the Sociology, Anthropology, or Social Work offerings; proficiency in a second language; and some study outside the United States.
 GUIDELINES FOR A MINOR IN SOCIOLOGY A minor in Sociology requires 18 credits, including SOC 100 (or approved 200 level alternative); one course numbered SOC 302 or SOC 310 or 311; and a total of at least 12 credits above the 300 level.
 COURSE DESCRIPTIONS (SOC) 14 Internship in Urban and Organizational Studies Supervised placement in urban planning agencies and settings or in other specialized organizations.
 Cross-listed with SOWK 10.
 One semester, 2 credits.
 100 Introduction to Sociology A general introduction to the topics, methods, and theories of the discipline.
 The course will address basic social processes and institutions, including social solidarity, inequality, conflict, interaction, ideology, culture, and social structure.
 Open to freshmen or sophomores.
 One semester, 3 credits.
-200 Race, Class and Gender The primary goal of this course is to ensure that students develop a sociological imagination-that is, the ability to pose sociological questions and to find ways to investigate those questions.
+200 The Sociological Imagination The primary goal of this course is to ensure that students develop a sociological imagination-that is, the ability to pose sociological questions and to find ways to investigate those questions.
 The course will be organized around three important sociological monographs-book length studies-which will examine race & class and/or gender.
 We will spend the semester meticulously breaking apart these studies so that students begin to understand the process of conducting sociological research.
 Prerequisite: SOC 100 or permission.
 One semester, 3 credits.
-One semester, 4 credits.
+205 Women and U.S. Politics (Same as PLSC 205).
+One semester, 3 credits.
+215 Geographic Information Systems One semester, 4 credits.